robbiemu/ollama_token_bench/README.md

 # Ollama token bench

 ollama-token-bench is a Python script that utilizes the [ollama-python](https://github.com/ollama/ollama-python) library to benchmark tokens per second for a model.
-This is avery simple script, only generating details about tokens per second.
+This is a very simple script, only generating details about tokens per second.
 It is meant for reuse and to serve as a base for extension.

 ## Overview